x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/outlook-on-the-web/ad-fs-claims-based-auth.md

 ms.author: chrisda
 author: chrisda
 manager: scotv
-ms.date: 6/8/2018
+ms.date: 7/6/2018
 ms.audience: ITPro
 ms.topic: article
 ms.prod: exchange-server-itpro
 localization_priority: Normal
 ms.assetid: 919a9bfb-c6df-490a-b2c4-51796b0f0596
-description: "Summary: Learn how to configure AD FS claims-based authentication to connect to Outlook on the web and the Exchange admin center in Exchange 2016."
+description: "Summary: Learn how to configure AD FS claims-based authentication to connect to Outlook on the web and the Exchange admin center in Exchange Server."
 ---

 # Use AD FS claims-based authentication with Outlook on the web

- **Summary**: Learn how to configure AD FS claims-based authentication to connect to Outlook on the web and the Exchange admin center in Exchange 2016.
+ **Summary**: Learn how to configure AD FS claims-based authentication to connect to Outlook on the web and the Exchange admin center in Exchange 2016 or Exchange 2019.

-Installing and configuring Active Directory Federation Services (AD FS) in Exchange Server 2016 organizations allows clients to use AD FS claims-based authentication to connect to Outlook on the web (formerly known as Outlook Web App) and the Exchange admin center (EAC).
+Installing and configuring Active Directory Federation Services (AD FS) in Exchange Server organizations allows clients to use AD FS claims-based authentication to connect to Outlook on the web (formerly known as Outlook Web App) and the Exchange admin center (EAC).
 Claims-based identity is another approach to authentication that removes authentication management from the application, and makes it easier for you to manage accounts by centralizing authentication.
 When claims-based authentication is enabled, Outlook on the web and the EAC aren't responsible for authenticating users, storing user accounts and passwords, looking up user identity details, or integrating with other identity systems.
 Centralizing authentication helps make it easier to upgrade authentication methods in the future.

 AD FS claims-based authentication replaces the traditional authentication methods that are available for Outlook on the web and the EAC.
 For example: